-Sonja’s training, both in Serbia and the UK, has been comprehensive and demanding, and provided her with experience across the entire spectrum of plastic and reconstructive surgery.
-Her interest in aesthetic and hand surgery in particular became evident early and steered her subsequent career steps.
+Sonja’s training, both in Serbia and the UK, has been comprehensive and demanding and provided her with experience across the entire spectrum of plastic and reconstructive surgery.
+Her interest in aesthetic and hand surgery, in particular, became evident early and steered her subsequent career steps.

-Her postgraduate degree (Master in Surgical Sciences) was awarded in 1999 by the University of London for the research in the field of tendon surgery.
+Her postgraduate degree (Master in Surgical Sciences) was awarded in 1999 by the University of London for research in the field of tendon surgery.
 Over the following 15 years, Dr. Cerovac has been complementing vast experience in complex hand trauma with niche skills for surgery of the wrist joint, which became one of the most distinctive aspects of her practice.
-Specialist fellowships undertaken in world renowned centers in 2008 (aesthetic surgery at McIndoe Surgical Centre in East Grinstead and hand and wrist surgery in Windsor and Wrightington Hospitals) led not only to unique clinical expertise, but to a life-long passion for aesthetic and hand/wrist surgery.
+Specialist fellowships undertaken in world-renowned centers in 2008 (aesthetic surgery at McIndoe Surgical Centre in East Grinstead and hand and wrist surgery in Windsor and Wrightington Hospitals) led not only to unique clinical expertise but to a life-long passion for aesthetic and hand/wrist surgery.
 Her practice now is a true mix of aesthetic surgery for the face and the body and the complex hand and wrist joint surgery.

 Sonja’s philosophy has always been that surgical talent and knowledge are meaningless if the patient is not treated with compassion and true care.
-Sympathy, patience and honesty are key characteristics of her practice.
+Sympathy, patience, and honesty are key characteristics of her practice.

 In addition to her clinical work, Sonja is actively involved in the management of the extremely busy hand unit and the plastic surgery department at St George’s University Hospital.
-Training and teaching of junior colleagues and medical students, lecturing, publishing and presenting clinical results at international conferences are integral part of her work.
+Training and teaching of junior colleagues and medical students, lecturing, publishing and presenting clinical results at international conferences are integral parts of her work.

-- Royal College og Surgerons (RCS),
+- Royal College of Surgeons (RCS),

 - The British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS)